This keto meatza recipe is ideal for those on a low carb diet. With a delicious meaty crust and lots of cheesy goodness, you won’t miss the carbs!

 - 1 cup marinara sauce (I used rao's arrabbiata)

 - ¼ cup sliced black olives

 - Preheat oven to 400 degrees F. Line a large baking sheet with foil and spray it with olive oil.

 - On the prepared baking sheet, flatten the ground beef into a very thin, large circle – make it as thin as you can (1/8-inch thick is good).

 - Sprinkle the ground beef with black pepper, garlic powder, oregano and red pepper flakes.

 - Bake until fully cooked, about 15 minutes.

 - Remove the meat from the oven and switch the oven to broil.

 - Sprinkle the cheese evenly on the meat.
 Top with your choice of toppings – I used pepperoni and black olives.
 Broil just until cheese is melted, 1-2 minutes.

-- Allow the meatza to rest 10 minutes before cutting and serving.
+Allow the meatza to rest 10 minutes before cutting into 8 triangles and serving.